talkjs/talkjs-examples/react/team-chat-with-threads/README.md

 # Team chat with threads example

-This example shows you how to use React and TalkJS to create a team chat with channels and reply threads (like Slack or Teams).
+This example extends our [team chat with channels example](https://github.com/talkjs/talkjs-examples/tree/master/react/remote-work-demo) to add reply threads (like Slack or Teams).
 It's similar to our [remote work demo](https://talkjs.com/demo/team-chat/) that you can try on our website.

 See our [How to add reply threads to your TalkJS team chat](https://talkjs.com/resources/how-to-add-threads-to-your-team-chat-with-talkjs/) tutorial for more details.